• Skip to main content

 Square Saint Louis in Le Plateau Mont-Royal

 Le Plateau-Mont-Royal is, arguably, the prettiest area in the city centre.
-It’s punctuated by colourful historic townhouses, tree-lined avenues, and vast parks that are perfect for unwinding.
+It’s punctuated by colourful historic townhouses and tree-lined avenues.
+You’ll find parks like Parc Jeanne-Mance, Parc Lafontaine, and Sir Wilfrid Laurier Park.
+They’re perfect for unwinding amid your sightseeing journey.

-The Le Plateau-Mont-Royal neighbourhood is also adjacent to Montreal’s hip & laid-back Mile End, where you’ll find a multitude hipster-approved music venues and bar along with tastiest local restaurants & eateries including the world-famous Schwartz’s Deli, the possible birthplace of the Montreal smoked meat sandwich.
+The Le Plateau-Mont-Royal neighbourhood encompasses Montreal’s hip & laid-back Mile End.
+In the enclave, you’ll find a multitude of hipster-approved music venues and bars.
+Plenty of tasty local restaurants & eateries also dot the scene.
+The line-up includes St-Viateur Bagel and world-famous Schwartz’s Deli.
+The deli is hailed by many as the birthplace of the Montreal smoked meat sandwich.

-If you want to walk off your poutine and smoked meat indulgences during your stay in Montreal, scurry over to the hiking trails and power up Mount Royal, located on the southern edge of the district, for superb views over the city.
+Want to walk off your poutine and smoked meat indulgences during your Montreal trip?
+Scurry over to the hiking trails and power up Mount Royal.
+The city’s namesake hill sits upon the southern edge of the district.
+At the summit of Mont-Royal, you’ll enjoy superb views over the city.

 Recommended hotels in Le Plateau-Mont-Royal